eth-library/biodex--mobile-app/backend/README_deployment.md

-# Deployment
+# REST API Deployment

-api.lepi.propulsion-home.ch is running in a Digital Ocean droplet.
-The code is pushed to Gitlab and running to a pipeline every time to check for errors.
+https://api.lepi.propulsion-home.ch is running in a Digital Ocean droplet.
+The code is pushed to Gitlab and running through a pipeline every time to check that everything runs smoothly.
 After that, the new code can be deployed manually via Gitlab.

 ## Things you need to change
 1. Change the hostname to your hostname in the nginx conf file for deployment.
 Currently it is set to api.lepi.propulsion-home.ch.